-The 2016/2017 season saw the Charlton Athletic players wear red shirts with white shorts and red socks.
+The 2018/2019 season sees the Charlton Athletic players wear red shirts with white shorts and red socks.

 The Charlton Athletic stadium is The Valley.
 The club moved into the ground in 1919 and have used this ground ever since, although between 1985 and 1992 due to the club unable to afford the necessary renovations, Charlton Athletic shared Selhurst Park with Crystal Palace.
 The club also left the ground in 1923, moving to The Mount ahead of a merger with Catford Southend.
 When the plans for this merger collapsed, Charlton Athletic returned to The Valley.

 The Charlton Athletic stadium capacity currently stands at 27,111, making the stadium one of the largest in the Football League.

 The Charlton Athletic stadium layout features four main all seater stands.
 These are the North Stand, which is where the club band play, the East Stand, the West Stand and the Jimmy Seed Stand, which is used for away supporters.